truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

 Have the following ready before you begin adding your iSCSI block share:

 * Storage pool and dataset.
+* A path to a Device (zvol or file) that doesn't use capital letters or spaces.

 ## iSCSI Wizard
 This section walks you through the setup process using the wizard screens.